Landlord Rights in NZ: What You Can and Cannot Do Under the RTA

 The Right to Increase Rent

-You can increase rent once every 12 months, with 90 days written notice.
-There is no cap on how much you can increase — market rate is the limit, effectively.
+You can increase rent once every 12 months, with 60 days written notice for a residential tenancy (28 days for a boarding house) under section 24 of the Residential Tenancies Act 1986.
+There is no cap on how much you can increase - market rate is the limit, effectively.
 You must give notice in writing, specifying the new amount and the date it takes effect.

 If you use one of the first three reasons and it turns out to be false (e.g., you claim you are selling but then re-let the property within 90 days), you are liable to pay the tenant 12 weeks compensation.
 This provision has teeth - landlords have been caught and ordered to pay.